binkley/modern-java-practices/README.md

   SpotBugs
 * [DependencyCheck](https://owasp.org/www-project-dependency-check/)

 Use checksums and signatures: verify what your project downloads!
+When you publish for consumption by others: provide MD5 (checksum) files in your upload!
+Be a good netizen.

 * For Gradle, read more at [_Verifying dependencies_](https://docs.gradle.org/current/userguide/dependency_verification.html)